-During my 7+ years working in online marketing, I came across a lot of information on how to start an online business.
+During my 10+ years working in online marketing, I came across a lot of information on tools to run an online business.

 Now I run Shotkit and my own wedding photography business full time, I rely on a number of these tools and services to help me achieve my goals.